apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/configuration/_index.en.md

 ShardingSphere-Proxy only provided YAML configuration.
 By configuration, application developers can flexibly use data sharding, read-write splitting, multi replica, data encryption, shadow database or the combination of them.

+Rule configuration keeps consist with YAML configuration of ShardingSphere-JDBC.